 In many parts of the world, the right to practise audit and accountancy is granted only to firms that are majority-owned by locally qualified professionals.
 PwC is a global network of separate firms, operating locally in countries around the world.

 PwC firms are members of PricewaterhouseCoopers International Limited and have the right to use the PricewaterhouseCoopers name.

 As members of the PwC network, PwC firms share knowledge, skills and resources.
-This membership facilitates PwC firms to work together to provide high-quality services on a global scale to international and local clients, while retaining the advantages of being local businesses – including being knowledgeable about local laws, regulations, standards and practices.
+This membership facilitates PwC firms to work together to provide quality services on a global scale to international and local clients, while retaining the advantages of being local businesses – including being knowledgeable about local laws, regulations, standards and practices.

 PricewaterhouseCoopers International Limited (PwCIL) is a UK private company limited by guarantee.
 PwCIL acts as a coordinating entity for PwC firms and does not practise accountancy or provide services to clients.
 PwCIL works to develop and implement policies and initiatives to create a common and coordinated approach for PwC firms in key areas such as strategy, brand, and risk and quality.

 PwC firms use the PwC name and draw on the resources and methodologies of the PwC network.
 In return, member firms are required to comply with common policies and the standards of the PwC network.